saarst/TransferMPL/README.md

   * [References](#references)

 ## Background
-in semi-supervised setting we are given a dataset with low pct of labels (e.g. 3%) .
+In semi-supervised setting we are given a dataset with low percent of labels (e.g. 3%) .
 MPL is an algorithm for such case:
-The idea of this algorithm is to train a teacher model using "supervised loss" (with labels) , "unsupervised loss" (uda, which uses weak and strong augmentations) , and "student loss" derived from a student model, that learn from Psuedo Labels (teacher's predictions)
+The idea of this algorithm is to train a teacher model using "supervised loss" (with labels) , "self-supervised loss" (uda, which uses weak and strong augmentations) , and "semi-supervised loss" derived from a student model, that learns from Psuedo Labels (teacher's predictions)

 ![alt text](https://github.com/saarst/TransferMPL/blob/main/assets/MPL.png)

-figure taken from original paper
+Figure taken from original paper

-this design is asymetric, so we introduce Role-Playing, basically switch positions between the student and the teacher in the training phase, and eventually using ensemble learning to use both models.
+This design is asymetric, so we introduce Role-Playing, basically switch positions between the student and the teacher in the training phase.
+Eventually using ensemble learning to use both models.
 We also wanted to examine:
-1. the 16-classes flowers dataset, with 3% pct labels
+1. The 16-classes flowers dataset, with 3% percent labels.
-2. cosine criterion instead of CE.
+2. Negative cosine similarity criterion instead of CE.
-3. Optuna hyper-parameter tuning
+3. Optuna hyper-parameter tuning.
-4. different augmentations from the original paper.
+4. Different augmentations from the original paper.

 ## Results
-on [flowers dataset](https://www.kaggle.com/datasets/846e29ea90553aba96640836491fe6099a5ec3b31bbfd7c72dce4ca070dcffa9) with 3% labels, using RolePlaying:
+On [flowers dataset](https://www.kaggle.com/datasets/846e29ea90553aba96640836491fe6099a5ec3b31bbfd7c72dce4ca070dcffa9) with 3% labels, using RolePlaying and Ensemble:

 <img src="https://github.com/saarst/TransferMPL/blob/main/results/switch_2023-01-20%2009-36-21/Both%20models_CM.png" data-canonical-src="https://github.com/saarst/TransferMPL/blob/main/results/switch_2023-01-20%2009-36-21/Both%20models_CM.png" width="750" height="550" />

+Test set accuracy : 68.22% , improvement of 13.35% from baseline (only labels)

 ## Installation

-Clone the repository and run
+Clone the repository and run:
 ```
 $ conda env create --name TransferMPL --file env.yml
 $ conda activate TransferMPL